cvs-health/testaro/README.md

 In addition to their uses described above, environment variables can be used by commands of type `text`, as documented in the `commands.js` file.

-Before executing a Testaro script, you can optionally also set `process.env.DEBUG` (to `'true'` or anything else) and/or `process.env.WAITS` (to a non-negative integer).
+Before making Testaro run a job, you can optionally also set `process.env.DEBUG` (to `'true'` or anything else) and/or `process.env.WAITS` (to a non-negative integer).
 The effects of these variables are described in the `run.js` file.

 You may store environment variables in an untracked `.env` file if you wish, and Testaro will recognize them.
 Here is a template for a `.env` file: